Updated on April 30, 2021

-Numerous smartphone apps track local gas prices and can show you where the best deals are in your area.
+Numerous apps track local gas prices and can show you where the best deals are in your area.
 Before you head out, check and see which station on your route is cheapest.

 3. Take Advantage of Discount Programs

 Additionally, many gas stations and local grocery stores offer gas rewards programs that can cut your cost by several cents per gallon.
-Check with your local stores and favorite gas stations to track down the best deals and rates near you.
+Check with your local stores and favorite gas stations to track down the best deals near you.

 4. Drive Slower and Brake Less